 Applying ice to the bunion can also help to reduce pain and inflammation.
 Wrap an ice pack in a towel and apply it to the bunion for 15 minutes at a time, several times a day.
 You can also try alternating between heat and cold treatments.

 These are just a few of the best methods to shrink bunions naturally.
-If you have any other tips or suggestions, please feel free to share them in the comments below!
 And remember, if you’re ever unsure about anything, it’s always best to consult with your doctor or another medical professional first.
 In fact, we’d suggest you talk to us about bunions in Marietta!